Wallaby Room

 This is a stage of development in which children are active and want to try and learn new things.
 We provide learning areas that offer challenge and have a high expectation of children.
 Bikes, obstacle courses, climbing equipment are all part of the program to develop children’s sense of wellbeing and their gross and fine motor skills.

-We use the portfolio method of documentation which is available in the foyer.
-The programs are on display in the foyer also.
-Copies are also emailed and put in individual children’s portfolios.
-Families are welcomed and encouraged to contribute to planning, through our family input sheets, emails or adding documentation to children's portfolios– comments, photos., stories
+We use the an online app "Educa" to communicate with families and the children have an online portfolio.
+The programs are on display in the room and also on Educa. .
+Families are welcomed and encouraged to contribute to planning, through our family input sheets, emails or adding to their online portfolio.